colinvella/phaser-tilemap-plus/README.md

 projects, but please bear in mind that the API is still in flux and future updates may introduce breaking changes.

 ## How It Works
 The plugin injects code into Phaser's loader mechanism to load the underlying Tiled JSON files in a separate cache key, extracting information currently ignored by the tilemap loader.
-It then enhances the loaded tilemap object with additional functionality, such as animation, physiscs, custom properties and event handling.
+It also injects a custom factory function to enhance the loaded tilemap object with additional functionality, such as animation, physiscs, custom properties and event handling.

 ## Installation
 ```shell